Escape from New York: Comic books

-In 2003, CrossGen published John Carpenter's Snake Plissken Chronicles, a four-part comic book miniseries.
+In 2003, CrossGen and Hurricane Entertainment published John Carpenter's Snake Plissken Chronicles, a four-part comic book miniseries.
 The story takes place a day or so after the events of Escape from New York.
 Snake has been given a military Humvee after his presidential pardon and makes his way to Atlantic City.
 Although the director's cut of Escape from New York shows Snake was caught after a bank job, this story has Snake finishing up a second heist that was planned before his capture.
 The job entails stealing the car in which John F. Kennedy was assassinated from a casino before delivering it to a buyer in the Gulf of Mexico.
 Snake partners with a man named Marrs who ends up double-crossing him.
 Left for dead in a sinking crab cage, Snake escapes and is saved by a passing fisherman named Captain Ron (an in-joke referring to Kurt Russell's 1992 comedy, Captain Ron).
 When Ron denies Snake's request to use his boat to beat Marrs to the robbery, Snake decides to kill him.
 When Snake ends up saving Ron from the Russian mob, who wants money, Ron changes his mind and helps Snake.
 Once at the casino, Snake comes face-to-face with Marrs and his men, who arrive at the same time, ending in a high-speed shootout.
 Snake gets away with the car and its actress portraying Jackie Kennedy, leaving Marrs to be caught by the casino owner, who cuts him a deal to bring his car back and live.
 After some trouble, Snake manages to finally get the car to the buyer's yacht, using Ron's boat, and is then attacked by Marrs.
 Following the firefight, the yacht and car are destroyed, Marrs and Captain Ron are dead, and Snake makes his escape in a helicopter with the 30 million credits owed to him for the job.
+The series was written by William O'Neill and penciled by Tone Rodriguez with Jan Utstein as editor.

 In 2014, BOOM!
 Studios began publishing an Escape from New York comic book by writer, Christopher Sebela.
 The first issue of the series was released on December 3, 2014, and the story picks up moments after the end of the film.

-BOOM! released a crossover comics miniseries between Snake and Jack Burton titled Big Trouble in Little China/ Escape from New York in October 2016.
+BOOM! released a crossover comics miniseries between Snake and Jack Burton titled Big Trouble in Little China/Escape from New York in October 2016.